UWHuskies/FullStackWebsiteTemplate-LightController/README.md

 Note:
-Comment out code in app.py/LEDswitch.py file for testing the swithc for the raspberry pi project
+Comment out code in app.py/LEDswitch.py files are the lgiht controlling raspberry pi project

 comments in index.js shows the improvements/furtherments of the project